EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Experimentation and results

 \subsection{Results}

-\paragraph{Conditional generation} We compare EMAG with conditioned baselines (with and without CFG) and with SOTA training\mbox{-}free guidance methods applicable to text\mbox{-}to\mbox{-}image generation, including $S^{2}$\mbox{-}Guidance and ERG.
+\paragraph{Conditional generation} We compare EMAG against conditional baselines, including both unguided and CFG-based sampling, as well as recent training-free guidance methods for text-to-image generation, including $S^{2}$-Guidance and ERG.
 Quantitative results in Table~\ref{tab:main_results_SD3_cond} show that EMAG achieves the highest HPS while remaining competitive on FID.

-We further evaluate compatibility with advanced guidance strategies such as APG and CADS, and discover that it consistently yields additional gains in HPS without sacrificing their benefits on FID.
-Additional PRDC results in Supplementary Table~\ref{tab:main_results_SD3_cond_supp}.
+We further evaluate compatibility with advanced guidance strategies such as APG and CADS, and find that it consistently yields additional gains in HPS without sacrificing their benefits on FID.
+Additional PRDC results in Supplementary Table~S1.

 We also compare EMAG with guidance methods that are complementary to CFG and designed to boost its performance (Table~\ref{tab:combination_experiment}).
-EMAG delivers the largest HPS gain over CFG alone, attributable to EMA\mbox{-}induced hard negatives that encourage subtle refinements, and it also acts as a plug\mbox{-}in complement to state\mbox{-}of\mbox{-}the\mbox{-}art methods such as $S^{2}$ and ERG, further increasing their HPS.
-Qualitative examples are presented in Fig~\ref{fig:generation-samples} and Supplementary Sec.~\ref{sec:additional_qualitative_results}
+EMAG delivers the largest HPS gain over CFG alone, attributable to EMA\mbox{-}induced hard negatives that encourage subtle refinements.
+It also serves as a complementary plug\mbox{-}in to strong guidance methods such as $S^{2}$ and ERG, further improving HPS.
+Qualitative examples are presented in Fig.~\ref{fig:generation-samples} and Supplementary Sec.~F. Tables~S8 and~S9 present the results for class-conditioned DiT experiments.

+We additionally compare standalone EMAG against other baselines in Table~S17 and evaluate its behaviour under reduced inference budgets in Table~S20.

+We further note that, across methods, negative hardness alone does not determine final quality, and the perturbation mechanism also matters We further note that, across methods, negative hardness alone does not determine final quality---the perturbation mechanism also matters (e.g., $S^2$ and ERG show comparable hardness in Fig.~\ref{fig: section_F_hard_negative_similarity_scores} yet differ on the Pareto frontier in Fig.~\ref{fig:pareto_frontier_curve}).

-\paragraph{Unconditional generation} We evaluate EMAG against a no\mbox{-}guidance baseline and representative guidance methods applicable in this setting, like SAG, SEG (adapted to SD3), and I\mbox{-}ERG, and additionally report results for DiT\mbox{-}XL/2.
+\paragraph{Unconditional generation}~ We evaluate EMAG against a no\mbox{-}guidance baseline and representative guidance methods applicable in this setting, such as SAG, SEG (adapted to SD3), and I\mbox{-}ERG, and additionally report results for DiT\mbox{-}XL/2.
 Quantitative results in Table~\ref{tab:merged_uncond_results} show that EMAG attains the lowest FID and the highest Coverage across both settings, while remaining competitive on the remaining metrics.
-Qualitative comparisons in Fig~\ref{fig:generation-samples}(a) indicate that, relative to the no\mbox{-}guidance baseline, EMAG can retain the core structure from the no guidance baseline but refine it by adding fine details owing to EMA\mbox{-}induced weak models that provide hard negatives.
+Qualitative comparisons in Fig.~\ref{fig:generation-samples}(a) show that, relative to the no-guidance baseline, EMAG preserves the core structure while refining fine details through EMA-induced hard negatives.